About

 CIDA’s nine-member Board of Directors, as its governing body, is responsible for ensuring that CIDA fulfills its mission and that the organization maintains its legal, fiscal, and ethical integrity.
 It is also charged with the strategic planning and relationship building needed to support the organization’s goal of continuous quality improvement.

 Throughout its history, the collaboration between CIDA and the profession has been integral to fulfilling its mission.
-Today, CIDA maintains relationships with the American Society of Interior Designers (ASID) , the International Interior Design Association (IIDA) , the Interior Design Educators Council (IDEC), the Interior Designers of Canada (IDC) and the Council for Interior Design Qualification (NCIDQ).
+Today, CIDA maintains relationships with the American Society of Interior Designers (ASID) , the International Interior Design Association (IIDA) , the Interior Design Educators Council (IDEC), the Interior Designers of Canada (IDC) and the Council for Interior Design Qualification (CIDQ).
 One board member is drawn from each of the five collaborating organizations.

 These five Directors collectively appoint one Director to represent each of the following interests: public, industry, accredited interior design programs, and the Accreditation Commission.
 The executive director is an ex-officio member of the Board.
 Directors serve for a maximum of two three-year terms.